 On August 21, 2013, the prosecution dismissed charges.
 In July 2014, Grega filed a federal lawsuit against the city of Dover and the troopers involved in his case seeking compensation for his wrongful conviction.

 In January 2015, Grega died in a traffic accident in his hometown of Lake Ronkonkoma, New York.
+In April 2016, the state of Vermont agreed to pay Grega's estate $1.55 million under the Vermont Innocence Protection Act.
+The federal lawsuit was dismissed by agreement.

 – Maurice Possley